 A platysmal plication involves a small incision beneath the chin and tightening the platysma muscle with sutures under direct vision.

 I find the platysmal plication procedure useful for patients who have early loosening of the neck, and sometimes for patients having revision neck surgery.
-If the neck loosening is more extensive, I find the minimally invasive neck lift a more effective procedure.
+If the neck loosening is more extensive, the minimally invasive neck lift is a more effective procedure.

 I have performed over 900 minimally invasive face and neck lifts.
 The following are a few of the neck lifts which I have performed.

 * Results may vary among individuals.
-Any procedure has risks and it is wise to seek a second opinion.
+Any surgical or invasive procedure carries risks.
+Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 For more information visit http://www.precisioncosmetic.com.au